ibm-wsc/cloud-native-linuxone/docs/application-promotion/promote.md

 This means it is important to also test the OpenShift route (the component providing the external connection) as part of your CI/CD pipeline to ensure it is correctly servicing web traffic external to your cluster[^2].
 [^2]:
     You may think to yourself that you can't test an external connection from inside your cluster.
-However, by using the route you are causing the traffic to go "outside" the cluster's networking to reach the load balancer and then back "inside" via the route, explicitly testing the external connection and making sure that it indeed works.
-This just tests that the route works, not that the dns/hostname is available generally on the internet or private enterprise subnet (depending on environment).
-Internet / subnet dns resolution is a different more general problem for your networking team (or cloud) to ensure for all of your applications using that network.
+However, by using the route, you are causing the traffic to go "outside" the cluster's networking to reach the load balancer and then back "inside" via the route.
+This explicitly tests the external connection and makes sure that it indeed works.
+However, you are just testing that the route works, not that the dns/hostname is available generally on the internet or private enterprise subnet (depending on environment).
+Internet / subnet dns resolution is a different, more general problem for your networking team (or cloud provider) to ensure for all of the applications using that network.

 #### Create External Route Test Task